This page explains how to use the ipv6_is_match function in APL.

 true

-belongs to the specifiedipv6_subnet
+belongs to the specified ipv6_subnet

 .false

-_time | uri | method | status | isInternal |
+otherwise._time | uri | method | status | isInternal |

 ---|---|---|---|---|